enriquea/feseR/README.md

 ## How to cite
 If you find useful this tool in your work, you could want citing us:
-Yasset Perez-Riverol, Max Kuhn, Juan Antonio Vizcaíno, Marc-Phillip Hitz, Enrique Audain. *Accurate and Fast feature selection workflow for high-dimensional omics data*.
-In preparation.
+Yasset Perez-Riverol, Max Kuhn, Juan Antonio Vizcaíno, Marc-Phillip Hitz, Enrique Audain.
+2017. *Accurate and Fast feature selection workflow for high-dimensional omics data*. doi: https://doi.org/10.1101/144162.